OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ### Deployment

-Let's move on to the actual contract actual deployment.
-Two transactions will be sent on-chain: the contract deployment and its [activation](stylus/stylus-gentle-introduction.md#activation).
+Let's move on to the contract's actual deployment.
+Two transactions will be sent onchain: the contract deployment and its [activation](stylus/stylus-gentle-introduction.md#activation).

 ```shell
 cargo stylus deploy \